-USDA is implementing updates to the Coronavirus Food Assistance Program for producers of agricultural commodities marketed in 2020 who faced market disruptions due to COVID-19.
-This is part of a larger initiative to improve USDA pandemic assistance to producers.
+USDA implemented updates to the Coronavirus Food Assistance Program for producers of agricultural commodities marketed in 2020 who faced market disruptions due to COVID-19.
+This was part of a larger initiative to improve USDA pandemic assistance to producers.
+USDA’s Farm Service Agency began accepting new and modified CFAP 2 applications on April 5, 2021.
+The CFAP 2 signup deadline was October 12, 2021.
 Learn more at farmers.gov/cfap.

 The number of applications on this summary includes approved applications only.
 The payment figure represents payments disbursed.
 Data will be updated and released each Monday at 2 p.m.
 EDT.

 Please note, this dashboard provides data for CFAP 1 only.
 CFAP 2 data is updated weekly at farmers.gov/cfap/data.